Felix the Cat: The Movie

-Felix the Cat: The Movie is a 1989 animated fantasy film directed by Tibor Hernádi and based on the cartoon and comic strip character of the same name.
+Felix the Cat: The Movie is a 1989 animated fantasy film directed by Tibor Hernádi (in his directorial debut) and based on the cartoon and comic strip character of the same name.

 The film began development in 1985 and was made in Europe between 1986 and 1987.
 It was not officially released in the United States until 1991 on VHS.

 Plot

-In the Kingdom of Oriana, Princess Oriana, ruler of the kingdom, has been informed by a local fortune-teller Pearl that her evil uncle, the Duke of Zill, is invading the kingdom.
+The film, celebrating the 70th anniversary of Felix the Cat, opens in the Kingdom of Oriana where Princess Oriana, ruler of the kingdom, has been informed by a local fortune-teller Pearl that her evil uncle, the Duke of Zill, is invading the kingdom.
 To counter the threat of the Duke, Oriana and Pearl descend into the cavern underneath the castle and attempt to use an ancient device called the "Dimensporter" in order to escape to another dimension and find a hero to save the kingdom.
 However, they are caught by the Duke's robotic army and imprisoned, while the Duke himself seizes control of the kingdom.
 As the princess is taken away by the Duke's "Cylinder" robots, she sheds a magical tear, which flies into the Dimensporter in her place and is transported to Felix's dimension, where the eponymous feline is taking a nap underneath a palm tree when the tear finds him.
 The tear wakes and guides him to an abandoned gold mine, where the Dimensporter is located.
 Felix the Cat, with his magical bag of tricks, is soon transported to the Kingdom of Oriana.

 Meanwhile, Felix's nemesis, The Professor, and his nephew Poindexter, who had been spying on him, follow Felix to Oriana in the hopes of catching Felix and stealing his magic bag.
 Once in Oriana, the tear tells Felix that it cannot guide him any further and vanishes.
 Felix gets lost and subsequently ends up in a swamp in the Land of Zill.
 There, he meets Pim, who offers to guide him, but Pim later betrays Felix and hands him over to Wack Lizardi, the owner of a local circus and a lackey of the Duke.
 At Pim's suggestion, Wack confiscates Felix's bag and puts him to work as a performer, locking Felix in a cell before and after every show.